Request a hazardous waste pickup by using the Hazardous Waste feature in BioRAFT:

 - Phone number: Contact person’s phone number

-- Building and room#: Where the hazardous waste container is used to collect hazardous waste
+- Building and room#: Where the chemical hazardous waste container is used to collect chemical hazardous waste

-- Chemical Components: The identity or identities of the ingredient(s) of the hazardous waste container
+- Chemical Components: The identity or identities of the ingredient(s) of the chemical hazardous waste container

 - Hazard Boxes: check the SDS’s for the hazards of the waste and check the appropriate boxes.